WebGPU Headers

 Timed Wait

 Use of timed waits (timeoutNS > 0), must be enabled on the WGPUInstance in wgpuCreateInstance with WGPUInstanceFeatures::timedWaitAnyEnable, and the number of futures waited on must be less than or equal to WGPUInstanceFeatures::timedWaitAnyMaxCount.
-Supported instance features may be queried using wgpuGetInstanceFeatures.
+Supported instance features may be queried using ::wgpuGetInstanceFeatures.

 Mixed Sources